andrasq/node-qfifo/README.md

 ### fifo.eof

-Set when the fifo contains no more lines, ie when the end of the file has been reached and no more lines are left in the buffer.
-Appending more lines to the fifo clears the `eof` flag.
+Flag set when the fifo contains no more lines, ie when the end of the file has been reached and no more lines are left in the buffer.
+Appending lines to the fifo and retrying the read clears the `eof` flag.

 See Also